professornaite/professornaite/README.md

 ### Hi there 👋

+- I am an assistant professor of data science and education at [Howard Univeristy](https://howard.edu/).

+- My research lab, the Quantitative Histories Workshop, is an educational curriculum and software development collective.

+- I am also the Assistant Graduate Director of the [HU MS in Applied Data Science and Analytics](https://provost.howard.edu/datascience).

+- Broadly, my [research](https://profiles.howard.edu/nathan-alexander) considers the intersections of critical theory and computation.

+- You can find me online at [@professornaite](https://twitter.com/professornaite).

 <!--
 **professornaite/professornaite** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.